owainevans/vcx/README.md

 1. Get IPython 1.x (latest stable version).

 2. Copy vent_magic.py to IPython profile startup directory.
-Try following at the terminal to get config:
+Try following at the terminal to get config: 'ipython locate config' Then find the 'startup' folder.
->>> ipython locate config
-Then find the 'startup' folder.
 On my Ubuntu 1204 the full directory is:
 ~/.config/ipython/profile_default/startup